Skip to main content

 Youth work training

 Training for youth work is mainly provided by Swedish folk high schools (folkhögskolor).
 The folk high schools provide a two-year study programme (fritidsledarutbildning), leading to a diploma in youth work.
 There is a common training plan/curriculum that all folk high schools follow.
-Information on the study programme is made available at the youth work website.
+Information on the study programme is made available at the youth work website

 Mobility of youth workers

-There are no national policies or programmes offering the possibility for youth workers to take part in exchange opportunities, cooperation and networking at local, regional, national and international level.
+There are no national policies or programmes offering the possibility for youth workers to take part in exchange opportunities, cooperation and networking at local, regional, national and international level. it is a consequence of the lack of national strategies and initiatives in the area, as the responsibility for open leisure activities lies with municipalities.